Last Updated on 11 October 2024 by Cycloscope

 Maletsunyane Falls

-The falls of Maletsunyane are often referred to as the tallest single-drop waterfalls in Africa, that’s not true, although it’s not completely clear who owns this record, this doesn’t really matter.
+The falls of Maletsunyane are often referred to as the tallest single-drop waterfalls in Africa, but that’s not true, although it’s not completely clear who owns this record, this doesn’t really matter.

-The Maletsunyane falls are formed on the homonymous Maletsunyane river, one of the tributaries of the Orange (Senqu) River, the main life artery of South Africa.
-They abruptly fall over the edge of a Triassic – Jurassic basalt, which would’ve been worth a visit itself, even without the falls.
+The Maletsunyane Falls are formed on the homonymous Maletsunyane River, one of the tributaries of the Orange (Senqu) River, the main life artery of South Africa.
+They abruptly fall over the edge of a TriassicโJurassic basalt, which would’ve been worth a visit itself, even without the falls.

 This prehistoric basalt is indeed a deep canyon with towering rock pinnacles, vertical drop cliffs, and several other very tall waterfalls.